Senior Vice Chancellor and Chief Financial Officer

-Matthew Sapienza is the Vice Chancellor for Budget and Finance at the City University of New York (CUNY), where he serves as the chief financial officer and is responsible for overseeing and managing the finances and business relationships of CUNY’s 24 colleges and professional schools and of the University’s Central Administration.
+Matthew Sapienza is the Senior Vice Chancellor and Chief Financial Officer at the City University of New York (CUNY), where he serves as the chief financial officer and is responsible for overseeing and managing the finances and business relationships of CUNY’s 24 colleges and professional schools and of the University’s Central Administration.

 In his current role, Mr. Sapienza has responsibility for the overall management of $3 billion in state and city tax-levy operating funds, and more than $1 billion in tuition revenues.

 He directly supervises the University Budget Office, the Office of the University Controller, the Office of Treasury Services and the Office of University Strategic Sourcing.
 These offices engage in financial activities related to budget management, accounting, financial reporting, treasury and cash management, endowment management, procurement, accounts payable, financial aid disbursements, and shared services for financial operations.
 Mr. Sapienza’s career spans a period of over 25 years of distinguished public service in senior level budget and finance administration.
 He was appointed Senior Vice Chancellor in September 2016 after serving in three other key finance positions at CUNY: Vice Chancellor of Budget and Finance (from 2014 to 2016), Associate Vice Chancellor of Budget and Finance (from 2009 to 2013) and University Budget Director (from 2004 to 2009).